 Common Attacks

 Ready-to-use Phirewall configurations for defending against common web application attacks.
-Each recipe is self-contained -- copy what you need and adapt it to your application.
+Each recipe is self-contained: copy what you need and adapt it to your application.

 Brute Force Login